 - 2 sprigs of thyme can substitute with one teaspoon dried or ground

 - 3 large red potatoes halved or quartered

 - Take the cubed beef and season to taste on the cutting board or in a bowl with the garlic powder, salt, and pepper.
 Preheat the Instant Pot to saute or a skillet.
 Saute in olive oil until seared on all sides in batches then remove to plate.

-- Add all the ingredients to the Instant Pot except the cornstarch and 4 tbsp of water.
+- Add all the ingredients to the Instant Pot except the cornstarch and 4 tablespoon of water.
 If needed add additional broth to cover the stew.
-If doubling the recipe do not fill beyond the 2/3 max fill line (I used a six-quart and I doubled the recipe).
+If doubling the recipe do not fill beyond the ⅔ max fill line (I used a six-quart and I doubled the recipe).

 - Seal the lid and cook on high pressure (normal setting) for 30 minutes then follow with a 10 minute natural pressure release.
 Combine the cornstarch and water in a bowl.
 Set the pot to saute and add in the cornstarch slurry.
 You can add more cornstarch slurry if you would like it thicker.
 Server immediately or store in an airtight container for up to one week.